abinit/abinit/doc/tutorial/eph.md

 coupling and neglect the variation of the GKK off of the Fermi surface.
 The inset shows the low T behavior, which is not a simple polynomial (with simple models it should be T^3 or T^5 - see [[cite:Ashcroft1976|Ashcroft and Mermin]]).
-See the [[cite:Savrasov1996|Savrasov paper]] above for reference values in simple metals using well converged k- and q- point grids.
+See the [[cite:Savrasov1996|Savrasov paper]] for reference values in simple metals using well converged k- and q- point grids.

-Finally, note that the _RHO and _WTH files contain a series of tensor components, for the resistivity tensor (2 1 = y x or the current response along y when you apply an electric field along x).
+Finally, note that the \_RHO and \_WTH files contain a series of tensor components, for the resistivity tensor (2 1 = y x or the current response along y when you apply an electric field along x).
 In most systems the tensor should be diagonal by symmetry, and the value of off-diagonal terms gives an